Ayroid/REUNITE/README.md

 ---

-Thank you for using the Lost & Found Application!
+Thank you for using the REUNITE Application!
 We hope this platform helps reconnect people with their lost items and promotes a sense of community.
 If you have any questions or encounter issues, please feel free to reach out to us via the [GitHub Issues](https://github.com/your-username/lost-and-found-app/issues) page.